slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Young men think old men are fools; but old men know young men are fools." -- George Chapman*
 > *"Youth is when you blame all your troubles on your parents; maturity is when you learn that everything is the fault of the younger generation.*
 > *"When I was younger, I could remember anything, whether it had happened or not; but my faculties are decaying now and soon I shall be so I cannot remember any but the things that never happened.
 It is sad to go to pieces like this but we all have to do it." -- Mark Twain*
+> *"Life really does begin at forty.
+Up until then, you are just doing research."
+-- Carl Jung*
 -->

 > *"If you arrive to my age and nobody thinks well of you, I don’t care how big your bank account is, your life is a disaster."